hargi12/ugandaemr-technicalguide/setup-dev-environment.md

-# Setting up a Development Enviornment
+# Setting up a Development Environment

 ## Developer Prerequisites

-### Minium Computer Hardware and Software Requirements
+### Minimum Computer Hardware and Software Requirements

 The minimum requirements for a developer machine are: